bonedrums/WoW-Retail-Cataclysm-Addon-WTF-Backup/README.md

-# WoW Cataclysm Addons Backup
+# WoW Cataclysm Addons and WTF Backup

 This Python program facilitates backing up World of Warcraft (WoW) Classic addon and configuration files from specific directories to a chosen destination.
 It uses a graphical user interface (GUI) built with customtkinter for a modern look and functionality.